 Are there side effects to getting my teeth whitened?

 There are two side effects which you may experience after getting your teeth whitened, whether you have them whitened professionally or you do it yourself at home.
 These side effects are an increase in overall tooth sensitivity as well as irritation on the soft tissues inside the mouth, especially in the gum area.
 Tooth sensitivity is usually caused by the bleaching products used to whiten teeth, whereas soft tissue irritation is usually caused by poorly fitting whitening trays.
 These side effects should go away within 1 to 3 days.

 How can you reduce your sensitivity from whitening?

 - Reduce the amount of time you keep your tray in

 - Cease using whitening products for 2-4 days to allow your teeth time to adjust

 - Consult with your dentist about being prescribed a product with a high fluoride count so that you can use it with your whitening tray

-- Use sensitive toothpaste which contains potassium nitrate, a soothing agent
+- Use sensitive toothpaste which containing potassium nitrate, a soothing agent

-Whitening products which use 10% carbamide peroxide to achieve their whitening effect have little to no effect on enamel.
+Whitening products using 10% carbamide peroxide to achieve their whitening effect have little to no effect on enamel.

 No. There have been no incidents which indicate that whitening products containing 10% carbamide peroxide have ever damaged dental work such as bridges, crowns, filings, and so on.
 However, it should be noted that your existing dental work cannot be lightened, so if it is in a visible place then you will need a replacement dental work that matches your new smile.